fatih36/Prime/README.md

 # Prime

-Bu programın amacı asal sayıları bulmaktır.
+Bu programÄ±n amacÄ± asal sayÄ±larÄ± bulmaktÄ±r.

 Purpose of this program is to find prime numbers.